zhiyuhan1995/rox_detection/README.md

 </p>

 <p align="center">
-  DEIM is an effective training framework that enhances the matching mechanism in the DETR framework, achieving faster convergence and higher accuracy for real-time DETRs.
-It can be the fundermantal framework for the future research in real-time object detection.
+    DEIM is an advanced training framework designed to enhance the matching mechanism in DETRs, enabling faster convergence and improved accuracy.
+It serves as a robust foundation for future research and applications in the field of real-time object detection.
 </p>

 ---